Menu

 Counter Strike 2 Server Hosting

-Counter Strike 2 Server Hosting for competitive matches, practice, and workshop maps
+Counter-Strike 2 (CS2) Server Hosting for competitive matches, practice, and workshop maps

-Launch a dedicated Counter Strike 2 server in minutes with low-latency performance, reliable tickrate, and easy config management.
-Run scrims, practice sessions, or community servers without lag.
+Launch a dedicated Counter-Strike 2 server in minutes with low-latency performance, full subtick fidelity, and easy config management.
+Run 5v5 scrims, aim practice, retakes, or community servers without lag — no Steam dev account needed for private play.

 Prices include tax at checkout.